The Antiracist Quagmire

 Human beings are funny creatures.

-We’re often reluctant to change the way we think or move through the world, but when we’re forced to change, we do it without asking questions.
+We’re often reluctant to change the way we think or move through the world, but when we’re forced to do it, we don’t ask questions.
 We go all-in and don’t look for middle ground.

 When terrorists highjacked planes on 9/11 and airports turned into mini Gestapo states, we never asked ourselves if it was possible to fly safely without shredding the Constitution.
 When the Coronavirus pandemic hit, shuttering businesses and forcing us to huddle in our homes for months, we never asked if we could flatten the curve without flattening our economy and way of life.